Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">6/24/2025</td>
+<td align="center">6/25/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UV2P4K/act-three-rainy-day-and">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW73V9/adventures-are-as-countless-as-varieties-of-food">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">When Arata and Kei, the two inspectors who lead CID Unit One, clash over truth<br>and justice during an investigation, the mastermind behind the case, Koichi Azusawa, launches an assault<br>on the Public Safety Bureau Building, putting the detectives in a predicament like never seen<br>before.</p>
+<p align="center">After easily defeating the pack of dangerous yet powerful wyverns, Mukohda and his familiars receive<br>praise not only from the guild, but also from the entire town.
+Unfazed by the<br>attention, Mukohda goes out to look for a certain thing that he's always wanted to<br>get in ever since he got summoned to this world.</p>
 </td>
 </tr>
 </table>